 Wildlife Habitat Recovery

 This project will engage with five landholders in the Macleay valley to provide support for habitat restoration works on their properties.
 The project will restore 5ha of ecologically significant vegetation including wet sclerophyll, riparian, or wetland communities, that are important for their habitat value, as sites of refuge during extreme weather, and as seed sources for vegetation regeneration.
 Project works include bush regeneration to target threatening weed infestations, revegetation of habitat corridors, and fencing to exclude livestock.
-To apply complete the Expression of Interest form and return to firstname.lastname@example.org by August 3rd 2020
+Applications have been received and are being reviewed.
+All applicants will be notified in the near future.

 Nest Box Project

 This project seeks to support the wildlife rescue organisation FAWNA by installing and monitoring 200 nest boxes for birds and animals.
 This project was established following the north coast bush fires as many hollowed trees used for nesting were destroyed.
 Landcare is seeking expressions of interest from landholders in the Kempsey Shire area who would like to host nest boxes under the program.
 To apply download the expression of interest form or contact Macleay Landcare on 6562 2076 / 0458 945 586.
 Applications are due on the 8th June 2020.